Venet Ski Resort

 Search & book train tickets to Landeck Zams.

-Once in Landeck (or Zams), buses from the bus station in the centre of Landeck link directly to St Anton, Serfaus Fiss Ladis, Ischgl & with one change, Kaunertal Glacier.
+Once in Landeck (or Zams), you can easily walk the 2km from the Landeck town centre to the cable car base, or take one of the many buses that go along the route.
+Buses from the bus station in the centre of Landeck link directly to St Anton, Serfaus Fiss Ladis, Ischgl & with one change, Kaunertal Glacier.
 Check the timetables out when you arrive in town.
 Some buses are free for anyone in ski gear (to Venet & Ischgl) others have a small fare that often doesn't appear to be required!

 Venet Accommodation